 Additional Methods of Financial Compensation

 Long-term disabilities may also qualify an injured worker for Social Security Disability Insurance and frequently support a third-party personal injury lawsuit.
 However, many types of financial compensation for work injury victims can offset one another, so it’s important to discuss options with a dedicated St. Louis workers’ compensation lawyer.

 The experienced attorneys at our law firm can help you receive maximum compensation for your personal injury claim avoid costly medical liens and conflicting demands.

 Workers’ Compensation FAQs

-Q. Am I eligible for workers’ compensation benefits in St. Louis or the Metro East?
+A. If you have been injured while performing work-related duties, you are likely eligible for workers’ compensation benefits in St. Louis and the Metro East.